What's in Bloom Archives - SummerWhat's in Bloom Archives

 Here is an annual that will catch your eye with its low growing habit and lots of flowers.
 It shows off its stuff from late June through mid August.
 Grows in sun to partial sun with intense, cobalt blue flowers that have a good mounding and trailing habit and will not melt down in the heat as the old varieties did.

-This little show stopper can be found in our entry garden and due to its wonderful blue color gives the visitor a cooling feeling.
+This little show stopper can be found in our Entry Garden and due to its wonderful blue color gives the visitor a cooling feeling.
+It's bright blue flowers also stand out in plantings throughout the Fountain Garden.(2016)

 Like all plants in the Endless Summer Collection, Twist-n-Shout produces abundant blooms on both old and new wood all summer long.
 Lacy deep-pink centers are surrounded by gorgeous blossoms of pink or periwinkle blue, depending on soil type.
 Sturdy red stems and glossy deep green leaves turn red-burgundy in fall to offer year-round interest in the garden.